NURSING 1106NA - Knowledge Translation in Nursing II

 General Course Information

-Course Code NURSING 1106NA Course Knowledge Translation in Nursing II Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s Ngee Ann-Adelaide Education Centre Units 3 Contact Intensive daily lectures in weeks 1, 7 & 12, tutorials in weeks 2,4,8,10.
-Available for Study Abroad and Exchange N Restrictions Available to B Nurs (Post Registration) students in Singapore only Course Description This course will build on Knowledge Translation in Nursing I. It will focus on the assessment of patient safety and the quality of nursing care including the implementation of research findings.
+Course Code NURSING 1106NA Course Knowledge Translation in Nursing II Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Contact Intensive lectures in weeks 1-2, 6-7, 11-12 and tutorials in the intervening weeks Available for Study Abroad and Exchange N Restrictions Available to B Nurs (Post Registration) students in Singapore only Course Description This course will build on Knowledge Translation in Nursing I. It will focus on the assessment of patient safety and the quality of nursing care including the implementation of research findings.
 Students will systematically evaluate and compare clinical practice with the best available research evidence and engage in clinical audit.
 They will be encouraged to disseminate the findings of the audit within their practice area.
 It is anticipated that students will learn not only from their own audits but also from those presented by the other students.

 The full timetable of all activities for this course can be accessed from Course Planner.